-July is traditionally a summer vacation month in Finland and responses to inquiries may be delayed.
+Late June, July and early August are traditionally summer vacation months in Finland and responses to inquiries may be delayed.
 Applicants are advised to contact the Finnish host institution well ahead of time to solicit an invitation letter for their application.

 The award is meant for mid-career professionals with a minimum of seven years of experience.
 Emphasis is on professional qualifications and expertise.
 A university degree is not required.